 The Franklin G Fisk Composition Award is a yearly award made to a young and promising composer in the WMU community.
 It is made possible by a generous donation of the Fisk family in commemoration of Franklin G. Fisk, a former professor at WMU and integral member of the community who loved and supported classical music throughout his life.
 The award is externally adjudicated and the recipient is provided with a cash prize and a performance of the winning work by WMU’s new music chamber ensemble, Birds on a Wire.

 The composition area works to foster entrepreneurial skills in our students.
 We encourage student composers to have their works performed off-campus.
-We offer support in lessons and a class on professional development to prepare composers for professional careers.
+We offer support in lessons and a class on professional development to prepare composers for their post-academic careers.
 The composition faculty assists students in the preparation of their scores and recordings for external opportunities, readings, competitions, and festivals as part of private lesson instruction.